History, politics, international relations and sociology courses

 - Develop knowledge and research skills to help you succeed in careers such as historian, politician, journalist, civil servant, lobbyist, teacher, communications manager, human resource manager, marketeer and researcher

-- Study abroad at one of our partner institutions such as Science Po Strasbourg (France), Maastricht University (Netherlands), The Hague University (Netherlands), Université Libre de Bruxelles (Belgium), Palacky University (Czech Republic), University of Szeged (Hungary), Carleton University (Ottawa, Canada), University of Nebraska (Omaha, United States).
+- Study abroad at one of our partner institutions such as Science Po Strasbourg (France), University of Southern Denmark, Maastricht University (Netherlands), The Hague University (Netherlands), Université Libre de Bruxelles (Belgium), Palacky University (Czech Republic), University of Szeged (Hungary), Carleton University (Ottawa, Canada), University of Nebraska (Omaha, United States).

 - You can do a placement after your second year to get valuable work experience before you graduate.
 Placement destinations include the Ministry of Defence, Portsmouth Abuse and Rape Counselling Service, the House of Commons and the National Museum of the Royal Navy.

 - For History students, Portsmouth is packed with reminders of the important role the city has played in the past, from the D-Day Story museum, to the Historic Dockyard, home to Nelson's flagship, HMS Victory.

 There's a lot of freedom in terms of how you cater the course for what you enjoy, and you're tested in various ways -- from essays and presentations, to marked seminars -- which gives you a great advantage.

 Undergraduate History, Politics, International Relations and Sociology courses

 - History BA (Hons)